|Perseverance||Soldiers||False teachers||Holy Scriptures||Admonitions|

 Paul wanted Timothy to share the gospel with other people, just as if he were speaking the words of the Lord to him.
 Not only winning from people for Christ, but preparing as workers who are able to teach the word of the Lord.
-He had to train teachers in the Word.
+He had to train teachers in the Word, that is the Bible.
 The goal was that when Paul died, Timothy would go on and when Timothy died, others would go on.
 The growth and continuation of the church until the coming of Christ.

 Verses 3-6 Therefore suffer with me the tortured and tortured as a good soldier for Jesus..

 Paul compares the believer's life as a soldier.
 The life of a soldier is very difficult.
 A soldier lives in a war.
 Constantly under enemy attacks, fires and bombs.
 Without rest.
 You must be prepared for a rough attack.
 You must be the one who attacks and wins.
 So fight the devil.
 In Jesus Christ we are sure of victory because Jesus died on the cross and rose from the dead.
 He conquered death and obtained the devil's victory.
 That is why our victory is certain.
 But like every war there are wounded and dead.
 This also applies in the war between the powers of darkness and Jesus Christ with his forces, the believers.
 A believer who fights in prayer and proclaims the gospel, the enemy Satan and proclaims darkness, will be attacked.
 This should not surprise the believer.
 Similarly, a soldier does not enter the battle without preparation, a believer does not enter without preparation.

 He or she must first prepare well.
 With Bible studies, learning by adult believers, studying Bible comments, reading books about the powers of darkness, practicing the spiritual life, being filled with the Holy Spirit.

 Let us compare the war and the gospel